z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_08_Interrupts.md

 The defintion of the interrupt service routine *isr()* uses a wrapper macro *IM2_DEFINE_ISR()*.
-This is because a C function can't be used as an interrupt serivce routine by itself.
+This is because a C function can't be used as an interrupt service routine by itself.
 It needs some Z80 instructions around it which save a few registers on the stack, restore them when the routine is finished, plus some other housekeeping bit and pieces.
 The details aren't really important here; all that's required is that the definition of the C function to be used as the interrupt